-Best in-ear headphones 2024: tried and tested earbuds
+Best in-ear headphones 2024: top earbuds tried and tested by our experts

-Once you know you favour in-ears, you'll need to navigate a crowded and complex market to see which ones are right for you.
-Runners may like to opt for a true wireless pair with winged tips to give a more secure fit and seal, whereas audiophiles will care more about getting a premium set of earbuds focused on genuine audio quality, wires or no wires.
+Once you know you favour in-ear headphones, you'll have to navigate a complex market to see which are right for you.
+Runners may go for a true wireless pair with winged tips to give a more secure fit, while audiophiles will care more about getting a premium set of earbuds that prioritise sound over other considerations.

 Written by